 The pharmacy has written procedures to help make sure the team works safely.
 Pharmacy team members record and review mistakes that happen and use this information and learning to avoid future mistakes.
 Pharmacy team members are clear about their roles and responsibilities.
 The pharmacy asks its customers and staff for their views and uses this to help improve services.
 It manages and protects people's confidential information well and it tells people how their private information will be used.
 The pharmacy has appropriate insurance to protect people when things do go wrong.
+The pharmacy generally maintains the records that it must keep by law.
+However, some records were not always completed correctly which could mean that the pharmacy is not able to show exactly what has happened if any problems arise.

 Processes were in place for identifying and managing risks.
 Near misses were recorded and reviewed when they occurred and the pharmacist would discuss the incident with the members of the dispensary team.
 Examples of near miss error logs were seen from previous months displayed in the dispensary.
 The pharmacy team highlighted 'sound alike' and 'look alike' medicines on the dispensary shelving.
-Based on previous errors, staff had very clearly highlighted the need to check both the name and address of the patient thoroughly whilst handing out a medicine by putting a reminder notice to staff on the wall in the dispensary.
+Based on previous errors, staff had completed training exercises based on dispensing paediatric medicines to help them with their learning.